robertnmoffat/SATCollisions/README.md

 Simple project to learn and try out SAT collision detection with OpenGL.

 # Separated Axis Theorem explaination
-SAT is a pretty easy form of collision detection that basically allows you to apply the concepts of a bounding box collision detection method to convex polygons which can be rotated and still have accurate detection.
+SAT is a pretty easy form of collision detection that allows you to apply the concepts of a bounding box collision detection method to convex polygons which can be rotated and still have accurate detection.
 In order to achieve this, the idea is to basically squash all vertices of the two objects onto a one dimensional plane and then use normal bounding box collision detection to see if the furthest points of each object overlap.